SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

-So far, so good… but we did not add any behaviour to the presenters.
-To do that we can either do it in the initializePresenters method of override the connectPresenters method.
-To clearly separate the intention of the methods, we favor overriding connectPresenters.
+So far, so good… but we did not add any behavior to the presenters.
+To do that we can either do it in the `initializePresenters` method or override the `connectPresenters` method.
+To clearly separate the intention of the methods, we favor overriding `connectPresenters`.

 ### Connecting the flow

 When we click on a class of the tree, we want to update the items of the methods list with the methods of the selected class.
-When we click on a method, we want to update the text of the code shower with the source code of the method.
+When we click on a method, we should update the text of the code shower with the source code of the method.

 ```
 MyMiniBrowserPresenter >> connectPresenters